Hulme Living Leaf Street Housing

 Â

-The minimum width for all paths, corridors and decks used for communal access should be 1.5m.
-Deck access schemes are only likely to be considered acceptable where they allow for the provision of dual aspect units, where they cannot otherwise be provided.
+The minimum width for all paths, corridors and decks used for communal access should be 1.5 metres.

 Applicants should demonstrate in their submission how this element of the code has been complied with.